Demystifying the Startup Funding Rounds

 Series A Round… Or When You Become a Scaleup

-The goal of Series A funding is to inject money in the business so that the company can pay employees and optimize offerings on both the product and the go-to-market side, with the goal of scaling across different markets and ensuring continued growth.
+The goal of Series A funding is to inject money into the business so that the company can pay employees and optimize offerings on both the product and the go-to-market side, with the goal of scaling across different markets and ensuring continued growth.
 A startup that gets successfully to a Series A investment generally moves to the scaleup territory.
-This means that all follow up rounds of investment are beyond the startup phase.
+This means that all follow-up rounds of investment are beyond the startup phase.

 How Much Dilution Is OK in Each Startup Funding Stage?

-As there is a lack of enough public data for pre-seed and angel rounds, instead of relying on gut feeling we can reverse engineer the acceptable dilution ranges based on the known patterns of the later rounds.
+As there is a lack of enough public data for pre-seed and angel rounds, we can reverse engineer the acceptable dilution ranges based on the known patterns of the later rounds instead of relying on gut feeling.

-- Typically a healthy post-Series A ownership of the Founding Team + ESOP (Employee Stock Ownership Plan) would be at 55%+ (data from Index Ventures).
+- Typically, a healthy post-Series A ownership of the Founding Team + ESOP (Employee Stock Ownership Plan) would be at 55%+ (data from Index Ventures).
+This leaves enough in the stock pool for Series B funding, Series C round, etc.

 - Series A average dilution is ~20%-25%